 Per direction from the Commission, Applicant has revised the project boundary to include lands around the shoreline and Daniel, Treasure, and Woodruff islands (see Exhibit G for a project boundary map).
 Applicant owns the lands on both sides of the river that are necessary for constructing the powerplant, fishway facilities and recreation enhancements at the dam.
-Applicant does not own the land on which it is proposing to construct a boat ramp at the upper end of the head pond adjacent to Harris Creek.
+As part of the Settlement Agreement with the resource agencies, applicant is proposing to construct a boat ramp on the headpond adjacent to Harris Creek.
+While the Settlement Agreement will be filed with the Commission, Applicant is not proposing to include the boat ramp as part of the license application.